 The Experts below are selected from a list of 213 Experts worldwide ranked by ideXlab platform

-Donna Kirkwood – 1st expert on this subject based on the ideXlab platform
+Donna Kirkwood - One of the best experts on this subject based on the ideXlab platform.

 A structural study of western Anticosti Island, St. Lawrence platform, Quebec: a fracture analysis that integrates surface and subsurface structural dataBulletin of Canadian Petroleum Geology, 2010Co-Authors: Esther Bordet, Michel Malo, Donna KirkwoodAbstract: